 |Members Retirees Employers|

-The Contribution Detail Report (CDR) is the employer’s responsibility.
+The Contribution Report is the employer’s responsibility.
 It details the employees for whom you must report and remit contributions.[Read More...]

 When reporting days, a day is any part of a day for which the employee is paid, whether for work or paid time off.
 This includes holidays, vacation, sick or personal leave, calamity days, and paid work on a weekend.[Read More...]

-The days worked cannot exceed the number of days in that calendar month.
-There are two exceptions:
+The days worked cannot exceed the number of days in a per pay schedule.[Hide]

 The hours worked cannot exceed the number of days reported, multiplied by 16 hours per day.[Read More...]